tepletonteam/tepleton/docs/guide/ibc.md

 significant change.
 Here, we will assume the validator set is constant, and postpone handling validator set changes for another time.

-Now we can describe exactly how IBC works.
+Now we can describe exactly how ABI works.
 Suppose we have two blockchains, `chain1` and `chain2`, and we want to send some data from `chain1` to `chain2`.
 We need to do the following:
  1. Register the details (ie. chain ID and genesis configuration) of `chain1` on `chain2`
- 2. Within `chain1`, broadcast a transaction that creates an outgoing IBC packet destined for `chain2`
+ 2. Within `chain1`, broadcast a transaction that creates an outgoing ABI packet destined for `chain2`
  3. Broadcast a transaction to `chain2` informing it of the latest state (ie. header and commit signatures) of `chain1`